Taylorville native ask for help with Maui relief efforts

-Wright said the deadline to accept donations is September 29.
-He said you can also use the address below:
+Wright said the deadline to accept donations is Sept.
+29. He said people can also use the address below:

 P.O.
 Box 3000